guidemetothemoon/kristhecodingunicorn/content/english/post/ado-auditing-1.md

 By default, Azure DevOps Auditing is disabled for all the organizations so you will need to enable it in order for the logging to start.
 You can enable it in two ways: through Azure DevOps UI and Azure DevOps REST API.

 > If you have installed Azure DevOps Server on-premises, Auditing will unfortunately **not** work for you.
 This is the only Azure DevOps deployment that is currently unsupported by Auditing functionality.
-Your organization must also be connected to Azure AD for Auditing to work properly.
+Your organization must also be connected to Microsoft Entra ID for Auditing to work properly.

 ### Azure DevOps UI